 In Aliyou Amiba, our first initiative, we conducted a thorough assessment of the water situation.
 The primary source of water for the village was unprotected springs, ponds, and rivers located 2.5 kilometers away.
 This posed significant health risks, as the water was unsafe for consumption and daily use.
-Recognizing the urgency, WIHA ORG collaborated closely with the Ankober Woreda Water and Energy Resources Development Department to develop a strategic plan.
+Recognizing the urgency, WIHA collaborated closely with the Ankober Woreda Water and Energy Resources Development Department to develop a strategic plan.

 Current Water Project